S10257401/S10257401/README.md

 ###

-<p align="left">I'm Xavier Lian from Ngee Ann Polytechnic<br><br>- 📚 I'm currently pursuing a diploma in Inforrmation Technology with a specialisation in enterprise computing.<br>- ⚡ In my free time I play video games and workout</p>
+<p align="left">I'm Xavier Lian from Ngee Ann Polytechnic<br><br>- 📚 I'm currently pursuing a diploma in Information Technology with a specialisation in Enterprise Computing.<br>- ⚡ In my free time I play video games and workout</p>

 ###